SAP/cf-cli-java-plugin/README.md

   buildpack: https://github.com/cloudfoundry/java-buildpack
   env:
     JBP_CONFIG_OPEN_JDK_JRE: '{ jre: { repository_root: "https://java-buildpack.cloudfoundry.org/openjdk-jdk/bionic/x86_64", version: 11.+ } }'
+    JAVA_OPTS: '+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints'
 ```

+`JAVA_OPTS: '+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints'` is used to improve
+profiling accurary and has no known negative performance impacts.

 Please note that this requires the use of an online buildpack (configured in the `buildpack` property).
 When system buildpacks are used, staging will fail with cache issues, because the system buildpacks don’t have the JDK chached.
 Please also note that this is not to be considered a recommendation to use a full JDK.
 It's just one option to get the tools required for the use of this plugin when you need it, e.g., for troubleshooting.
 The `version` property is optional and can be used to request a specific Java version.